chocolatey/boxstarter.org/input/vmintegration.md

 Set-AzureSubscription -SubscriptionName MySubscription -CurrentStorageAccountName MyStorageAccount
 ```

+> :choco-info: **NOTE**
+>
-> Note: Boxstarter will attempt to set your Current Storage Account for you if it has not been specified.
+> Boxstarter will attempt to set your Current Storage Account for you if it has not been specified.
 However, you will need to run the command yourself if you need to run other Windows Azure PowerShell commands prior to using Boxstarter.

 That's it.
 You can now use the Windows Azure PowerShell and Boxstarter commands to provision VMs in Azure.